 Points of Pride

-Desertaire Elementary - Home of the Silverhawks is one of 1O schools out of 35 elementary schools that have earned and awarded an "A" from the Texas Education Agency.
+Desertaire Elementary is among THE DISTRICT's highest-performing schools!
+The Home of the Silverhawks is one of 16 schools out of 35 elementary schools that have earned and awarded an "A" from the Texas Education Agency.

 Click Here to visit the TEA website

 The State of Texas Assessments of Academic Readiness, commonly referred to as its acronym STAAR, are a series of state-mandated standardized tests used to assess a student's achievements and knowledge learned in the grade level.
 These tests are administered to 3rd through 5th grade students in the area of Math, Science, Reading and Writing in the spring of the current school year.
 Based on the spring of 2019 test results, our current and previous students improved their scores and scoring the campus an A district wide.
 This could not have been possible without the help of our teachers, staff and parents for their hard work and dedication.

 Ysleta Independent School District’s Gifted and Talented program is committed to providing exemplary educational opportunities that recognize the unique, social, emotional and intellectual needs of gifted and talented students.
 The Ysleta Independent School District is committed to serving the unique needs of intellectually gifted students from diverse cultural and ethnic backgrounds through an array of qualitatively different learning opportunities.
 Identified students will demonstrate the ability to interpret and evaluate information; use the process of inquiry to solve problems and abstract concepts.
 Students function in a total learning environment, make choices based on data collection and interpretation, self-knowledge of needs and interests, assume responsibility for choices and decisions, and work effectively with others to solve problems.